Gigaspaces/solution-hub/flights_delay/Readme.md

 ### Setting Up InsightEdge

-You need to run InsightEdge with the following configuration to support the prediction model.
+Run InsightEdge with the following configuration to support the prediction model.

 1. Start InsightEdge  with 5 GSCs:
    ```sh